Sleepytale Logo

 Amara sat on her warm rock.

-Yet when she pressed her ear to the ground, she heard a gentle hum, a promise that whenever someone shows their true colors, the world becomes wider and kinder.
+Yet when she pressed her ear to the ground, she heard a gentle hum, steady and low.

 Looking for more travel bedtime stories?